CharleRoger/Garden/Canon/Regions/Fountainhead/Kóty/Ansang/Religion/Ansaŋetuʼakɨmi.md

   - religion
   - ansang
 ---
-The official religion of the [[Ansang Empire]] practiced among [[Lavondu]], after the conquest of the [[Ansang Empire]] in the shores of [[Kóty]], the cult of the Ansang gods expands further into their colonies with a general tendency to merge and intertwine with local cults and deities.
+**Ansaŋetuʼakɨmi**, also called **Traditional Ansang religion** is a polytheistic syncretic ethnic religion of the [[Ansang people]], the official religion of the [[Ansang Empire]] also practiced among [[Lavondu]], after the conquest of the [[Ansang Empire]] in the shores of [[Kóty]], the cult of the Ansang gods expands further into their colonies with a general tendency to merge and intertwine with local cults and deities.
+Traditional Ansang religion includes elements of folklore, local deity and traditions and early traces from Atteric people.
+It is composed of many gods, to which several pantheons can be attested given region and influence.
+## Etymology
+The name *Ansaŋetuʼakɨmi* literally means 'Ansang way of living'.

 Composed of seven Celestial Gods:
 * [[Orɨm]] God of sun, light, light-beams.
 * [[Yuŋgo]] God of fire, blacksmithing, weapons.